dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The goal of using `Concatenation.py` is to combine multiple alignments into a single concatenated alignment.

 To work properly, sequence names should have been relabeled across all files and should take the format of `genus_species` or `genus_species_subspecies`.
 There cannot be any duplicate taxon labels within any of the alignment files, or an error will be thrown: `ValueError: Duplicate key [taxon label]`.
-The complete set of taxa is inferred from all the alignments, and assigned sequences from each locus.
-If a taxon is absent from an alignment, a missing sequence is generated using the symbol selected with the `-s ` flag (options: N, dash, or ? symbol).
-The input files can be in fasta or phylip format, and this option is specified using the `-f ` flag.
+The complete set of taxa is inferred from all the alignments, for each taxon the sequences from all loci are retrieved.
+If a taxon is absent from an alignment, a missing sequence is generated using the symbol selected with the `-s` flag (options: N, dash, or ? symbol).
+The input files can be in fasta or phylip format, specified using the `-f` flag.
 The output format must be specified as fasta or phylip using the `-o` flag.
+Taxa are written in alphabetical order in the concatenated alignment.
+The arrangement of sequences in the concatenated alignment corresponds to the alphabetical order of the names of the input fasta files.
 Besides producing the concatenated alignment, two additional outputs are produced and described below.

-This script takes advantage of python dictionary structures to read alignments and store concatenated sequences.
-As a result, it works extremely fast and is more than capable of running with a directory containing thousands of large alignment files.
+This script takes advantage of python dictionary structures to read alignments and store sequences.
+As a result, it works extremely fast and is more than capable of concatenating thousands of large alignment files.

 #### Basic Usage: